 what is your advice to us on this topic?

-Asked 1 year ago in Property Law from Mysore, Karnatka
+Asked 3 years ago in Property Law from Mysore, Karnataka

 The charges to be collected is a collective idea becoming legal once it has been passed by a resolution in a AGM or special meeting.
 The bye laws can be amended accordingly.
 If the majority approves and passes the resolution, there cannot be any legal infirmity in it, so once the resolution was adopted there is no question of anyone objecting to it and this becomes law making a binding effect on all the members.